 Here is the process for optimizing keywords that drive organic search traffic, given the current data constraints.

-A top priority for ecommerce is to identify keywords that not only produce visitors, but also revenue.
+A top priority for online sales is to identify keywords that not only produce visitors, but also revenue.
 Focusing on non-converting keywords will be waste of time and resources.
 But focusing on keywords that produce sales will likely produce a positive return on investment.

 To identify which search-engine keywords are converting, first run the following report in Google Analytics.

 Go to Acquisition > Search Console > Landing Pages.
-Sort by the “Transactions” column (assuming Enhanced Ecommerce is enabled) in decreasing order and grab the last 90 days to get a plenty of data.
+Sort by the “Transactions” column (assuming Enhanced Online sales is enabled) in decreasing order and grab the last 90 days to get a plenty of data.
 Note that the last 48 hours of data is not available.

 You can now identify the top landing pages that are generating revenue and focus on those pages.